 - I. Objectives of Selection The primary objective of the school's educational media center is to implement, enrich, and support the educational program of the school.
 The center shall provide a wide range of materials on all levels of difficulty, with diversity of appeal, and the representation of different points of view.
 The School Board asserts that the responsibility of the media center is to provide: - A. Instructional and supplemental materials that will enrich and support the curriculum, taking into consideration the varied interest, abilities, and maturity levels of the students being served. - B. Materials that will stimulate growth in factual knowledge, literary appreciation, aesthetic values, and ethical standards. - C. A background of information enabling students to make intelligent judgments in their daily life. - D. Materials on opposing sides of controversial issues in order that students may develop, under guidance, the practice of critical analysis of all media. - E. Materials representative of the many religious, ethnic, and cultural groups and their contributions to the heritage and culture of America and the world. - F. A comprehensive collection appropriate for the users of the media center placing principle above personal opinion and reason above prejudice in the selection of materials of the highest quality. - II.
 Legal Responsibility for Selection.
 The School Board is legally responsible for all matters relating to the operation of the Hamilton County Schools.
-The responsibility for the selection of educational materials regardless of whether the book is purchased, donated, or otherwise made available to students is delegated to a school district employee who holds a valid educational media specialist certificate.
-School principals are responsible for overseeing compliance with school district procedures for selecting school library media center materials.
-The School Board shall adopt and publish on its website the process for a parent to limit his or her student's access to materials in the school or classroom library. - III.
+The responsibility for the selection of educational materials, regardless of whether the book is purchased, donated, or otherwise made available to students is delegated to a school district employee who holds a valid educational media specialist certificate.
+School principals are responsible for overseeing compliance with school district procedures for selecting school library media center materials. - III.
 Parental Responsibility.
-Parents shall have the right to review materials in the media center and request that it be noted in the Student's library record that the student not be allowed to check out certain materials. - IV.
+Parents shall have the right to review materials in the media center and request that it be noted in the Student's library record that the student not be allowed to check out certain material. - IV.
 Criteria for Selection of Media Materials - A. The standards to determine the propriety of the educational materials shall be pursuant to Florida Statutes.